stepanataccolade/docsv2/sources/pipelines_configure.md

   notifications:
   key:
 ```
-* If `prov` section of `infra` tag is empty, default command `terraform apply` will be executed.
+* If the `prov` section of the `infra` tag is empty, `terraform apply` will be executed by default.
-* Your state files are saved at `/shippableci/shippable/provision` directory before provisioning, in terraform commands you can specify path to state files as shown in the above shippable.yml file.
+* The state files of previous provision are saved at `/shippableci/shippable/provision`.
+You can specify state file path to terraform as done in above sample shippable.yml.
-* Please note that your shippable.yml file should not contain tags which adds to multiple job creation.
-Multiple jobs will result in provisioning of multiple infrastructures.